-The National Health and Nutrition Examination Survey (NHANES) found that children in lowincome households were eight times as likely to be lead poisoned.
+The National Health and Nutrition Examination Survey (NHANES) found that children in low-income households were eight times as likely to be lead poisoned.
 The City's Health Department will serve as the lead agency for addressing the issues of lead poisoning and lead-based paint.
 The Health Department is coordinating with other service providers in the state to eliminate childhood lead poisoning.
 Currently, the City has a passive lead poisoning surveillance and testing system in place and currently lacks the capacity to administer an aggressive testing program.
 If other funds become available to increase capacity, the City will purchase testing equipment and implement a plan to screen at-risk children within the City.
 Where elevated levels of lead are detected, the City will address the lead exposure through rehabilitation.
 The City will ensure that all contractors and workers involved with any CDBG-funded housing rehabilitation are properly trained and certified in lead-safe work practices.

-In 2010, the City will not carry out any CDBG-funded housing activities.
-However, the City participates in the Western Nevada HOME Consortium (WNHC) which administers HOME-funded housing programs on behalf of the City.
+In 2011, the City will contribute \$20,000 of CDBG Administrative and Planning funds towards a Housing Needs Assessment being undertaken by NRHA.
+This Needs Assessment will provide critical data for planning of affordable housing programs and justify funding requests.
+The City also participates in the Western Nevada HOME Consortium (WNHC) which administers HOME-funded housing programs on behalf of the City.
 Lead-based paint testing is part of the WNHC housing rehabilitation program.
 WNHC is working with HUD to provide training on housing rehabilitation and lead paint hazard assessment for agencies operating in the Consortium area.